 Exercise helps boost metabolism (aka calorie burning) and build muscle, both factors in maintaining a healthy weight and optimal body functions.

-5. Excessive Use of Smart Phones and Computers Contribute to Teen Weight Gain
+5. Smart Phones and Computers Contribute to Teen Weight Gain

 Did you know that 20% of US teens spend 5 or more hours a day on their screens (computer, smartphone, tablet, and video games)?
 This is contributing to more sedentary lifestyles for teenagers.